 Food and Dining in Toy Story Land

-There is one dining location in Toy Story Land, the quick-service eatery, Woody’s Lunch Box.
-The name is meant to be taken literally—the food stand is housed in a (humongous) Sheriff Woody metal lunch box.
+There are two dining locations in Toy Story Land.
+At the quick-service eatery, Woody’s Lunch Box, the name is meant to be taken literally.
+The food stand is housed in a (humongous) Sheriff Woody metal lunch box.
 Andy has propped up the cover of his box with a Woody Thermos.

 The menu features foodie takes on classic grade school dishes such as a grilled cheese sandwich that has three types of cheese oozing out of a garlic butter-grilled roll.
 What could be better to go with grilled cheese than tomato soup?
 The Toy Story Land version is seasoned with basil.
 Other choices include a BBQ Brisket Melt and a S'more French Toast Sandwich for breakfast.
 For dessert, the Lunch Box offers gourmet re-imaginings of Pop Tarts.